flowground/amazonaws-com-cognito-idp-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### SignUp
-### Registers the user in the specified user pool and creates a user name, password, and user attributes.
+> Registers the user in the specified user pool and creates a user name, password, and user attributes.<br/>

 #### Input Parameters
 * `Action` - _required_